ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 got my real id pic done/made, theyre gonna mail it to me in a month. gotta drive miss daisy to her dr's appt, then ill upload some pics later today

+ohh i should explain myself, that gold jennifer behr headband i think was like $500?? maybe $600?? but not like $1000s, i have other ones too. im going to eat some olives then sleep

 ------------------
 # Oct
 ------------------